Course Outline

 Deploying the LMS for Government

-- Local Deployment
+- Local Deployment for Government

-- Cloud Deployment
+- Cloud Deployment for Government

 Containerizing Your Installation for Government

-Backing Up, Restoring, and Migrating Your LMS Installation for Government
+Backing up, Restoring, and Migrating Your LMS Installation for Government

 Troubleshooting the LMS for Government